Kotti/kotti_user_manual/docs/searching/searching.rst

 searched in titles, description, and in the body text, and matching content items are then presented in a search results list.

-We should expect to find a number of content items when we search for a general word like "fruit" and we do:
+For the fruit stand website, we should expect to find a number of content items when we search for a general word like "fruit" and we do:

 ..
 Image:: ../images/search_results_for_fruit.png

 Searching by Clicking on a Tag
 ------------------------------

-In the normal view for content items, if you click a tag, the website will be searched for items that have been tagged with the clicked tag.
+In the normal view for a content item, if you click a tag, the website will be searched for items that have been tagged with the clicked tag.
 Here we have visited the page for pineapple, and we see that it has been tagged with the "Tropical" tag, for the tropical fruit category.